Newsletter Subscribe

 Dried red chilies need to be de-seeded before use.
 While this task may seem straightforward, it’s important to note that chilies have a phytochemical, capsaicin, which can irritate the nerve endings on your fingertips.
 This can lead to a burning sensation that lasts for hours unless you wear gloves when handling them.

 To manage the curry paste’s intense heat, it’s advisable to remove the seeds from the chilies.
-Cut the chilies open and shake them to let some seeds fall out.
+Cut the chilies open and shake them to let the seeds fall out.
 To ensure you remove all the seeds, use scissors to cut the chili open on both sides.
 Next, cut the chili horizontally and scrape out any remaining seeds with a knife.

 Soaking the chilies is a crucial step for rehydrating them.
 Begin by adding the dried chilies and lemongrass to a bowl, then soak them in warm water.
 Since lemongrass is dry and sturdy, using warm water will help it blend more easily.
 Next, add white vinegar and sugar to the bowl.